 1 (A) the Guidance for Implementation of

 2 Federal Wildland Fire Management Policy

 3 dated February 13, 2009, including any amend-

 4 ments to that guidance; and

 5 (B) other appropriate policies;

 6 (2) ensure that a fire management plan-

 7 (A) considers how prescribed or managed

 8 fire can be used to achieve ecological manage-

 9 ment objectives of wilderness and other natural

 10 or primitive areas; and

 11 (B) in the case of a wilderness area ex-

 12 panded by section 231, provides consistent di-

 13 rection regarding fire management to the entire

 14 wilderness area, including the addition;

 15 (3) consult with-

 16 (A) appropriate State, Tribal, and local

 17 governmental entities; and

 18 (B) members of the public; and

 19 (4) comply with applicable laws (including regu-

 20 lations).

 21 SEC.
 217. STUDY; PARTNERSHIPS RELATED TO OVERNIGHT

 22 ACCOMMODATIONS.

-23 (a) STUDY.-The Secretary of the Interior, in con-
+23 (a) Study.-The Secretary of the Interior, in con-

 24 sultation with interested Federal, State, Tribal, and local

 25 entities, and private and nonprofit organizations, shall

-conduct a study to evaluate the feasibility and suitability of establishing overnight accommodations near Redwood National and State Parks on-

-- 4 (1) Federal land at the northern boundary or 5 on land within 20 miles of the northern boundary; 6 and - 7 (2) Federal land at the southern boundary or 8 on land within 20 miles of the southern boundary.
-9 (b) PARTNERSHIPS.-

-10 (1) AGREEMENTS AUTHORIZED.-If the study 11 conducted under subsection (a) determines that es-12 tablishing the described accommodations is suitable 13 and feasible, the Secretary may enter into agree-14 ments with qualified private and nonprofit organiza-15 tions for the development, operation, and mainte-16 nance of overnight accommodations.

-17 (2) CONTENTS.-Any agreements entered into 18 under paragraph (1) shall clearly define the role and 19 responsibility of the Secretary and the private or 20 nonprofit organization.

-21 (3) COMPLIANCE.-The Secretary shall enter

-22 agreements under paragraph (1) in accordance with

-23 existing law.

-24 (4) EFFECT.-Nothing in this subsection-
+1 conduct a study to evaluate the feasibility and suitability 2 of establishing overnight accommodations near Redwood 3 National and State Parks on- 4 (1) Federal land at the northern boundary or 5 on land within 20 miles of the northern boundary; 6 and 7 (2) Federal land at the southern boundary or 8 on land within 20 miles of the southern boundary.
+9 (b) Partnerships.- 10 (1) AGREEMENTS AUTHORIZED.-If the study 11 conducted under subsection (a) determines that es- 12 tablishing the described accommodations is suitable 13 and feasible, the Secretary may enter into agree- 14 ments with qualified private and nonprofit organiza- 15 tions for the development, operation, and mainte- 16 nance of overnight accommodations.
+17 (2) Contents.-Any agreements entered into 18 under paragraph (1) shall clearly define the role and 19 responsibility of the Secretary and the private or 20 nonprofit organization.
+21 (3) COMPLIANCE.-The Secretary shall enter 22 agreements under paragraph (1) in accordance with 23 existing law.
+24 (4) Effect.-Nothing in this subsection-

-(A) reduces or diminishes the authority of

-the Secretary to manage land and resources

-under the jurisdiction of the Secretary; or

-4 (B) amends or modifies the application of 5 any existing law (including regulations) applica6 ble to land under the jurisdiction of the Sec7 retary.
+1 (A) reduces or diminishes the authority of 2 the Secretary to manage land and resources 3 under the jurisdiction of the Secretary; or 4 (B) amends or modifies the application of 5 any existing law (including regulations) applica- 6 ble to land under the jurisdiction of the Sec- 7 retary.
+8 PART 2-RECREATION 9 SEC.

-PART 2-RECREATION

-9 SEC.
 221. HORSE MOUNTAIN SPECIAL MANAGEMENT AREA.

-10 ESTABLISHMENT.-Subject to valid existing (a) rights, there is established the Horse Mountain Special 11 Management Area (referred to in this section as the "spe-12 cial management area") comprising approximately 7,482 13 acres of Federal land administered by the Forest Service 14 15 in Humboldt County, California, as generally depicted on the map entitled "Horse Mountain Special Management 16 17 Area" and dated May 15, 2020.

-(b) PURPOSES.-The purpose of the special management area is to enhance the recreational and scenic values of the special management area while conserving the plants, wildlife, and other natural resource values of the area.
+10 (a) Establishment.-Subject to valid existing 11 rights, there is established the Horse Mountain Special 12 Management Area (referred to in this section as the "spe- 13 cial management area") comprising approximately 7,482 14 acres of Federal land administered by the Forest Service 15 in Humboldt County, California, as generally depicted on 16 the map entitled "Horse Mountain Special Management 17 Area" and dated May 15, 2020.
+18 (b) Purposes.-The purpose of the special manage- 19 ment area is to enhance the recreational and scenic values 20 of the special management area while conserving the 21 plants, wildlife, and other natural resource values of the 22 area.
+23 (c) Management Plan.- 24 (1) In general.-Not later than 3 years after 25 the date of enactment of this subtitle and in accord-

-23 (c) MANAGEMENT PLAN.-

-24 (1) IN GENERAL.-Not later than 3 years after 25 the date of enactment of this subtitle and in accord-